tangledcircuit/nativeprompts/README.md

 ## Usage

-These prompts are designed to be used with AI models to create consistent, authentic interactions within the Native ecosystem.
-Each prompt helps establish:
+These prompts are designed to be used with any AI models to interact with a speculative Native ecosystem based on the information available at the time of writing.
+Prompts are designed to explore the potential of the ecosystem in a fun and creative way exploring topics such as:
 - Dot identity and personality
 - Geographic awareness
 - Economic behaviors
 - Social interactions
 - Technical compliance

-## Contributing
+  # Contributing

-This is an evolving protocol.
-Contributions and suggestions for improving the Native world immersion experience are welcome.
+Feel free to contribute to the repository by adding new prompts or improving existing ones.
+Look forward to meeting you in the Native ecosystem!